Hereditary Fructose Intolerance

 Physical Exam Findings

-• Jaundice may be present in cases with significant liver dysfunction.
+Jaundice may be present in severe cases due to liver dysfunction.

 Diagnostic Workup